Chair massage benefits at work

 Chair Massage is performed using a specially designed portable massage chair that’s comfortable to sit in and gives the massage therapist easy access to a client’s neck, shoulders, back, arms and hands.
 This seated chair approach to massage of bodywork was originally pioneered as ‘on-site massage’ for the workplace by David Palmer, who developed the first specialized massage chair in 1986.
 Since then chair massage has expanded into storefronts, health food stores, airports, airplanes, health fairs, convention centers, sporting events and other locations.

 Because clients remain fully clothed and a chair massage session takes less time and less cost than full table massage, it has become a popular way to offer the benefits of professional massage to the general public.
 As an employee benefit, it has a positive effect on office morale.

-Let's face it.
-Sitting at a worksation for hours on end can cause muscle imbalance, nerve pressure and spinal strain.
-In fact, it can increse susceptibility to repetitive stress injuries like carpal tunnel syndrome.
-Chair massage can counteract the long term negative effects from sitting for hours in the same place.
+Let’s face it.
+Sitting at a workstation for hours on end can cause muscle imbalance, nerve pressure and spinal strain.
+In fact, it can increase susceptibility to repetitive stress injuries like carpal tunnel syndrome.
+Chair massage can counteract the long term negative effects from sitting for hours in the same workplace.
 It reduces muscle tension and relieves muscle trigger points before they become a big issue by increasing circulation of blood and lymph.
 Your staff will also appreciate the break, and know care about their well being!

 A short, 15 minute massage to the upper body and hands will boost circulation, increase energy levels and help prevent problems.
 Chair massage corrects the circulatory problems that go with office work, and provides a welcome break for employees.
 Just sitting in a massage chair opens up the back muscles, relieves strain on the neck and provides a break for the eyes.